engleonardorodrigues/SystemVerilog-Studies/README.md

 ## Installation

 Download Vivado AMD Unified Installer for FPGAs & Adaptive SoCs 2024.1: Linux Self Extracting Web Installer from https://www.xilinx.com/support/download.html

+<span style="color:red; font-weight:bold;">ATTENTION !!</span> This tutorial is for the version <strong>2024.1</strong> lived!
+If you download another version, you will need to change the version number in the commands below.

 Add execution permit